 - 2.8 inch wide color display

-Overall the Foxwell NT301 OBD2 is a compact scan tool that runs fast on a windows operating system and comes with a years warranty for peace of mind.
-For reading and removing error codes, this fault code scanner is ideal.Check it Out
+Overall the Foxwell NT301 OBD2 is a compact scan tool that runs fast using a windows operating system and comes with a 1 year warranty for peace of mind.
+For reading and removing error codes, this fault code scanner is perfect.Check it Out

 Launch Creader 6001 OBD2 Scanner